 Following his arrest, Maes was taken to the Hinsdale Police Department where he was read his Miranda Rights and then interviewed.

 During the interview, Maes admitted to viewing, receiving and sending child pornography, according to court documents.
-He also admitted to producing child pornography and sharing
+He also admitted to producing child pornography and sharing it online.

 His case is scheduled to go to trial in federal court in New Hampshire on Feb.
 20.